 As much as we love dog-friendly patios, sipping a brew outside isn’t always practical in the dead of winter.
 But just because you’re foregoing a dose of vitamin D doesn’t mean you have to sacrifice enjoying a cold one with your pup.
 True, Denver doesn’t allow dogs in taprooms, but you don’t have to drive far outside city limits to find a handful of breweries that encourage furry friends to join their humans for a stout or two.
-Brush up on dog-friendly taproom etiquette—then check out these eight breweries where the beer is always cold, the welcome is always warm, and there are always treats for good doggos.
+Brush up on dog-friendly taproom etiquette—then check out these breweries where the beer is always cold, the welcome is always warm, and there are always belly rubs for good doggos.

 4 Noses Brewing Company